Consistency

 CloudEvents is a specification for describing event data in a common way.
 CloudEvents seeks to dramatically simplify event declaration and delivery across services, platforms, and beyond!

-CloudEvents is a new effort and it's still under active development.
-However, its working group has received a surprising amount of industry interest, ranging from major cloud providers to popular SaaS companies.
+The CloudEvents working group has received a large amount of industry interest, ranging from major cloud providers to popular SaaS companies.
 The specification is now under the Cloud Native Computing Foundation.

 Contribute to the CloudEvents project